ashishlal2003/summify/README.md

 # Summify

 Summify is a text summarization tool built using Natural Language Processing (NLP) techniques.
 It leverages the power of transformer models to extract key information and generate concise summaries from textual content.
+The website is live on https://summify.onrender.com/

 ## Features